 PRS continues to see an increase in their membership from

 117,000 to almost 124,000 members in the past year.
 PRS are particularly pleased

 to see that the number of female songwriters and composers they represent is increasing

 Production Music (also known as library music) is high quality and cost-effective music specifically written for synchronisation or dubbing into audio and audio-visual productions, from TV to radio adverts to films, multimedia, websites and even viral marketing campaigns.
 The Mechanical Copyright Protection Society (MCPS) (part of the PRSforMusic group) represents 600,000+ tracks and sound effects from over 200 libraries spanning all genres of music.
 If you are unfamiliar with the workings of The Mechanical Copyright Protection Society (MCPS) or your right to receive royalties from your songwriting, composing or you wish to make contact with production music library companies, then as a Guild member we can help.

-Capitol Records Nashville,
+Records Nashville - Capitol Records Nashville,

 U.S.A, has founded a new label imprint, EMI Records, Nashville, U.S.A, to source